trustgraph-ai/uk-legislation-demo/README.md

   observation responses from the agent API because they are not available in the REST API yet.
 This is a work in progress.

+- [`Graph visualisation`](graph-viz.ipynb) - a Jupyter notebook containing
+  some triple queries to extract a subgraph which is then visualised using the igraph toolkit.

 ## Further information

 - [TrustGraph main repo](https://github.com/trustgraph-ai/trustgraph)